New terrorist laptop bombs may evade airport security, intel sources say

 At the same time, they also said there was no single, overwhelming piece of intelligence that led to the ban, rather it was an accumulation of intercepted material and "human intelligence."

 The airline restriction, which took effect March 21, bans many electronics from the cabins of planes flying directly to the United States from airports in eight countries.
 Passengers on those flights must place electronic devices larger than cellphones in their checked luggage.
+Intelligence officials say it is more difficult for terrorists to detonate explosives remotely -- though it has been done -- and that placing devices in the cargo bay might reduce damage even if a bomb were to explode.

 The United Kingdom, which possesses the same intelligence, implemented a similar rule this month for airplanes flying from six countries, including two that are not on the US list.

 The ban was instigated after intelligence and law enforcement agencies determined that terrorists were working to place explosives inside laptop battery compartments in a way that would enable the devices to still power on in order to pass airport screenings, according to information shared with CNN.